What is data mining? A definition, an overview of data mining tools, the process & applications

 2. Understanding the data.
 The second step of data mining is all about collecting the data.
 You further engage in activities aimed at becoming completely familiar with the data.
 You recognize data quality problems and gain initial insights.
 You discover interesting subsets of data and formulate hypotheses about hidden information.

 3. Data preparation.
 Based on the first raw data, you work towards a final dataset that will serve as input for the data mining model.
-You perform various preparatory tasks, such as selecting tables, records and attributes, and transforming and cleaning data.
+You perform various preparatory tasks, such as selecting tables, records, and attributes, and transforming and cleaning data.
 You repeat the tasks as necessary in any order.
 This step is typically the responsibility of the data analyst.

 4. Modeling.
 In this phase, various modeling techniques are selected and applied.
 You calibrate the parameters toward optimal values.
 Typically, there are several techniques for the same data mining problem.
 Some techniques have specific requirements for the shape of the data.
 Therefore, it is often necessary to return to stage 3 of data preparation.
 The data scientist creates the model.